MondoCat/SystemCaptionerMondoEdition/README.md

-# SYSTEM CAPTURE MONDO EDITION
+# SYSTEM CAPTURE: MONDO EDITION
 I am autistic AS FUCK and I need closed captions or I will die.
 A lot of shows don't have captions.
 Some Youtube channels dont have captions, and public lobbies in vrchat DEFINITELY don't have captions.
 After getting the Quest 3, which DOES caption vrchat public lobbies, I am spoiled, and I wanted captions when I am in desktop mode.

 Windows 11 comes with a captioner, but it sucks.
 There's no other free captioner that did what I wanted to, except System Captioner was close.